ethereum/ethereum-org-website/src/content/developers/tutorials/erc721-vyper-annotated-code/index.md

 An account may have more than a single operator.
 A simple `HashMap` is insufficient to keep track of them, because each key leads to a single value.
-Instead, you can use `HashMap[address, bool]`.
-By default the value for each address is `false`, which means it is not an operator.
-You can modify it aa needed.
+Instead, you can use `HashMap[address, bool]` as the value.
+By default the value for each address is `False`, which means it is not an operator.
+You can set values to `True` as needed.